Friedrich Engels: Return to Prussia

-In 1849, Engels travelled to the Kingdom of Bavaria for the Baden and Palatinate revolutionary uprising, an even more dangerous involvement.
+In 1849, Engels travelled to Bavaria for the Baden and Palatinate revolutionary uprising, an even more dangerous involvement.
 Starting with an article called "The Magyar Struggle", written on 8 January 1849, Engels, himself, began a series of reports on the Revolution and War for Independence of the newly founded Hungarian Republic.
 Engels's articles on the Hungarian Republic became a regular feature in the Neue Rheinische Zeitung under the heading "From the Theatre of War"; however, the newspaper was suppressed during the June 1849 Prussian coup d'état.
-After the coup, Marx lost his Prussian citizenship, was deported and fled to Paris and then London.
+After the coup, Marx lost his Prussian citizenship, was deported and fled to Paris, then London.
 Engels stayed in Prussia and took part in an armed uprising in South Germany as an aide-de-camp in the volunteer corps of August Willich.
-Engels also brought two cases of rifle cartridges with him when he went to join the uprising in Elberfeld on 10 May 1849.
+Engels also took two cases of rifle cartridges with him when he went to join the uprising in Elberfeld on 10 May 1849.
 Later when Prussian troops came to Kaiserslautern to suppress an uprising there, Engels joined a group of volunteers under the command of August Willich, who were going to fight the Prussian troops.
 When the uprising was crushed, Engels was one of the last members of Willich's volunteers to escape by crossing the Swiss border.
-Marx and others became concerned for Engels's life until they finally heard from him.
+Marx and others became concerned for Engels's life until they heard from him.

 Engels travelled through Switzerland as a refugee and eventually made it to safety in England.
-On 6 June 1849 Prussian authorities issued an arrest warrant for Engels which contained a physical description as "height: 5 feet 6 inches; hair: blond; forehead: smooth; eyebrows: blond; eyes: blue; nose and mouth: well proportioned; beard: reddish; chin: oval; face: oval; complexion: healthy; figure: slender.
+On 6 June 1849 Prussian authorities issued an arrest warrant for him which contained a physical description as "height: 5 feet 6 inches; hair: blond; forehead: smooth; eyebrows: blond; eyes: blue; nose and mouth: well proportioned; beard: reddish; chin: oval; face: oval; complexion: healthy; figure: slender.
 Special characteristics: speaks very rapidly and is short-sighted".
 As to his "short-sightedness", Engels admitted as much in a letter written to Joseph Weydemeyer on 19 June 1851 in which he says he was not worried about being selected for the Prussian military because of "my eye trouble, as I have now found out once and for all which renders me completely unfit for active service of any sort".
 Once he was safe in Switzerland, Engels began to write down all his memories of the recent military campaign against the Prussians.
-This writing eventually became the article published under the name "The Campaign for the German Imperial Constitution".
+This writing eventually became the article published as "The Campaign for the German Imperial Constitution".